 Relatively few studies have investigated how animals, in particular rodents, make explore-exploit decisions.
-To study such behavior, most existing rodent explore-exploit studies took the approach of a reversal learning paradigm.
+To study such behavior, most rodent explore-exploit studies took the approach of a reversal learning paradigm.
 In the reversal learning design, animals choose between two options where one is better than the other.
 These can be options with high vs low costs (Beeler et al., 2010), options with large reward and short delay vs small reward and long delay (Laskowski et al., 2016) , or binary reward options with high vs low probabilities (Parker et al., 2016, Cinotti et al., 2019, Verharen et al., 2020).
-As animals explore the two options they will eventually converge to the better option and keep exploiting it, until the outcome of the two options are swapped.
-Deviating from the previously exploited option after reversal is considered exploration in these tasks.
-Rodents are reported to use a set of win-stay lose-shift strategies which are effective in solving these reversal learning problems.
+As animals explore the two options, they will eventually converge to the better one and keep exploiting it, until the outcomes of the two options are swapped.
+Deviating from the previously exploited option after the switch of their outcome is considered exploration in these tasks.
+Rodents have been reported to use a set of win-stay/lose-shift strategies which are effective in solving these reversal learning problems.

-However, reversal learning designs have several limitations.
-First, the scope of ”exploration” being examined using such designs is limited, as win-stay lose-shift is a model-free exploration strategy which works well for reversal learning.
-However, such design does not allow for observing planning and model-based behavior.
-Second, from the decision to abandon a currently bad option is confounded by the need for exploring a novel option for information collection.
+Reversal learning designs have however several limitations.
+First, the scope of ”exploration” being examined is limited, as win-stay/lose-shift is a model-free exploration strategy which works well for reversal learningbut does not allow for observing planning and model-based behavior.
+Second, the decision to abandon a currently bad option is confounded by the need for exploring a novel option for information collection.
 In such paradigms, it is impossible to dissociate directed choice from random exploration.
-Third, most of the tasks mentioned above are implemented in operant boxes that are not natural environments for a rat.
-As pointed out recently, head-fixed monkeys have the opposite risk preference compared to freely moving monkeys during the same task, suggesting that decision making may be directly influenced by the physical constraints of the experimental paradigms (Vodicka et al., 2019).
-One of the most fundamental and natural behaviors of rats is to spatially navigate.
+Third, most of the tasks mentioned above are implemented in operant boxes that are not natural environments for a rat, and hence may not engage the decision circuitry fully.
+As pointed out recently, head-fixed monkeys exhibit a risk preference opposite to that of freely moving monkeys using the same task, suggesting that decision making may be directly influenced by the physical constraints of the experimental paradigms (Vodicka et al., 2019).
+One of the most fundamental and natural behaviors of rats is spatial navigation.
 It is unknown how rats would behave in a setting in which the explore-exploit dilemma taps into their spatial navigation abilities.
-Fourth, there is a general gap between human and rodent literature in the context of the explore-exploit decision processes.
+Fourth, there is a general gap between the human and the rodent literature in our understanding of the explore-exploit decision processes.
 The complexity of the tasks and their implementation are different across species, and whether similar heuristics are in play in human and rodents remain an open question.
-Finally, very little is known of the neural substrate of the explore-exploit decision circuits, and animal models allowing detailed investigations of the cellular and system mechanisms of this process are sorely needed.
+Finally, very little is known of the neural substrate of the explore-exploit decision circuits, and animal models with well-defined behavioral quantifications allowing investigations of the cellular and system mechanisms of this complex process are sorely needed.

 Methods